 Best Jig Rod For Bass

 To choose the right rod, there are a few things you want to keep in mind.
 Long rods work better with jigs because you’ll be lowering and raising the tip to get the right presentation of the jig.
 As a result, the longer the rod is, the more movement you’ll get out of your lure.

 Many jigs are equipped with hefty hooks as well and weed guards to keep that hook out of trouble.
 Due to that factor, you’ll want to have a fast action rod so you can feel all the nibbles you get from bass as you’re moving through the vegetation.

 So, to answer the question directly.
 I’d suggest going with a casting or spinning rod; I don’t have a preference on that because it depends on your fishing style.
-I use a spinning rod when fishing jigs, but there’s no way to provide a right or wrong on that.
+I use a spinning rod when fishing jigs, but you could use a dedicated jigging rod..

 What is important is the size, power, and action of the rod.
 You want a long rod that is at least 6.5 feet.
 It should be a heavy power and fast action rod so you can pull those hard-fighting bass through the dense cover where you’ll likely use the jig.